In Faulkner's Shadow

 Full of personal insights, this memoir features unforgettable characters and exciting behind-the-scene moments that reveal much about modern American letters and the southern literary tradition.
 It is also a love story about a courtship and marriage, and an ode to Dean Faulkner Wells and her family.

 Lawrence Wells’s “Ghostwriter” manuscript was awarded the 2014 Faulkner-Wisdom Prize for narrative nonfiction at the Words and Music Festival in New Orleans.
-Wells is also the author of two historical novels, Rommel and the Rebel and Let the Band Play Dixie.
+He is also the author of two historical novels, Rommel and the Rebel and Let the Band Play Dixie.
+A third novel, Fair Youth, which he ghostwrote for Gertrude C. Ford, is to be published in 2024.